S-Samiksha/CX2006_Coding/README.md

 ## Backend

+#### Stuff that needs to be standardized
+1. If you install some libraries frameworks etc. put it into the requirements.txt(e.g. pandas, without pandas the home page wont show which means nth will work)
+2. To download all the requirements, go into the folder with the requirements.txt in cmd line / terminal.
+Run (`pip install -r requirement.txt`)
+3. All the python stuff is to be added into auth.py --> all routes are made and comments are made for sql commands taken from online (tech with tim, w3 schools) when you go in read the thing at the top
+4. about page and main page is in views.py
+5. do not touch __init__.py and main.py
+6. run main.py to run flask application

 Compile into one executable app.py file + readme guidelines + set up env: **Samiksha** <br>
 Make the database for the landlord emails: **Marcus** <br>